theories

 Person Centered Therapy

-Not much in the way of theories or models.
-Just a few simple principles that can be tried out - Simple in principle but infinitely complex in practice.
+Person Centered Therapy has little in the way of theories or models.
+There are a few simple principles that I have elaborated here so you can try them - simple in principle but infinitely complex in practice.

-A measure of the success of this approach today is that It is still widely used without lending itself to being formulated, packaged, commercialised or legislated.
-Success relies on each individual.
+A measure of the success of this approach today is that It is still widely used even though it does not lend itself to being formulated, packaged, commercialised or legislated.
+Its success relies on each person.